apexlang/apexlang.io/docs/specification.md

 ### Namespace

 Declared at the top of the Apex document, the `namespace` is used to identify and refer to elements contained in the Apex document.
-It maybe used by the code generator to target filesystem locations of where to write generated files.
+It may be used by the code generator to target filesystem locations of where to write generated files.

 ```apexlang
 namespace "customers"